 - Be open to connections…and terrible ones at that (e.g. think 24 hr layovers).

-- I met people who saved thousands of $$$ per ticket spending multiple days traveling to Brazil 2014 but for them, it was worth it.
+- We have met people who saved thousands of $$$ per ticket by have multiple overnight flights & for them, it was worth it.

 - Try flying to a neighboring city/country and then determining ease of access from there.